 Plastic injection molding is the most common method of producing parts out of plastic material.
-This Plastic Injection Molding program was scripted by renown plastics industry expert, Irvin I. Rubin, and focuses on the injection molding machine, the injection mold, and the injection machine controls to illustrate the injection molding process.
+Part of the Fundamental Manufacturing Processes Video Series, this program was scripted by plastics industry expert, Irvin I. Rubin, and focuses on the injection molding machine, the injection mold, and the injection machine controls to illustrate the injection molding process.

-The Injection Mold segment details and defines mold terms as the molten thermoplastic material is formed, cooled, and ejected as a final part.
-Also featured are the common mold types, including the two-plate cold runner mold, three-plate cold runner mold, the hot runner mold, and the insulated runner mold.
+The injection mold segment details and defines mold terms as the molten thermoplastic material is formed, cooled, and ejected as a final part.
+Also featured are common mold types including the two-plate cold runner mold, three-plate cold runner mold, the hot runner mold, and the insulated runner mold.